 Closed bid: Commonly used in private projects.
 In this case, the client (the project owner) can invite a particular contracting team to place their offer.

-Lump Sum: The number one choice in most construction projects.
+Lump-Sum: The number one choice in most construction projects.
 The client agrees with the contractor on a set price and pays it in advance regardless of the results of the project.

 Unit price: When the client and contractor disagree on a specific price, a unit price is determined for each stage of the project.

-Cost plus fee: This is profitable for contractors.
+Cost-plus fee: This is profitable for contractors.
 In this case, the client is the person who has to bear additional costs during the building process.

 Stages of Construction Management

 After the bidding and contract signing process is complete, the construction project can begin.
 Construction project management is very different from other types of project management.
 However, there are some principles that they have in common.
-A construction project usually consist of five stages:
+A construction project usually consists of five stages:

 Before the project starts, the construction manager must create a project feasibility report and submit it to stakeholders to determine whether they can proceed with the plan.
 If everyone agrees, the construction manager must collect project initiation documents that cover the scope and business needs.